 The Women for Energy Efficiency network is an initiative created to enhance the experience of women and non-binary students in the Industrial Assessment Center (IAC) program in order to increase and maintain gender diversity in the larger energy and engineering industry, for which the IAC program acts as workforce development.

 Our programming is designed to help create a comfortable and equitable work environment for the students, increase awareness of the diverse needs of current IAC students and the future workforce, facilitate the exchange of ideas with other bright minds of the Energy Industry, and increase opportunities for career development through skill building, networking and leadership.

 IAC WE2 Mentorship Program

-Established in Fall 2019, the IAC WE2 Mentorship Program pairs exceptional Industrial Assessment Center students, who identify as women or non-binary, with mentors from a range of professional positions within the energy and engineering industries.
+Established in Fall 2019, the IAC WE2 Mentorship Program pairs exceptional Industrial Assessment Center students with mentors from a range of professional positions within the energy and engineering industries.
 The program's goals include professional skill development, workforce development, and an increase in diversity and retention in both the IAC program and the energy engineering industry.

 For more information on the program or mentorship resources, continue here.